 The diagnostic certainty of a case has many implications and functions.

 Firstly it has a strong influence on case completeness, and therefore sorting search results by case completeness will favour cases with high DC.
 Similarly these cases will be more frequently shown in Quiz Mode.

-Secondly search results will show the DC state as a coloured dot (matching the slider).
+Secondly search results will show the DC state as a colored dot (matching the slider).